PyCQA/isort/docs/major_releases/introducing_isort_5.md

 # Solid base for the future

-A major focus for the release was to give isort a solid foundation for the next 5-10 years of the projects life. isort has been refactored into functional components that are easily testable.
+A major focus for the release was to give isort a solid foundation for the next 5-10 years of the project's life. isort has been refactored into functional components that are easily testable.
 The project now has 100% code coverage.
-It utilizes tools like [hypothesis](https://hypothesis.readthedocs.io/en/latest/) to reduce the number of unexpected errors.
+It utilizes tools like [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) to reduce the number of unexpected errors.
 It went from fully dynamic to fully static typing using mypy.
-Finally, it utilizes the latest linters both on (like [deepsource](https://deepsource.io/gh/timothycrosley/isort/)) and offline (like [flake8](https://flake8.pycqa.org/en/latest/)) to help ensure a higher bar for all code contributions into the future.
+Finally, it utilizes the latest linters both on (like [DeepSource](https://deepsource.io/gh/timothycrosley/isort/)) and offline (like [Flake8](https://flake8.pycqa.org/en/latest/)) to help ensure a higher bar for all code contributions into the future.

 # Give 5.0.0 a try!